 As this workshop has shown (e.g., see Appendix), there are many academic researchers, educators, and innovators in the US, who are eager to pursue research and development, and pedagogy in the Algorithmic Arts.
-These are the innovators - the Leonardo da Vincis, Ada Lovelaces, Thomas Edisons, and Tim Berners-Lees of our time.
-However, such projects cannot easily happen without the safety and time availability that comes from knowing that your university administration will consider your work appropriate, and meaningful for tenure and promotion.
-This usually translates to a singular metric - is it fundable?
-Scientist + Artist teams need to be encouraged and rewarded for pursuing work that brings diversity and creative innovation into STEM, and helps address the Broadening Participation problem in such a powerful and decisive way.
+These are the innovators - the Leonardo da Vincis, Ada

+7 See survey results - in this report.

-&lt;sup>8 See "EU Funding Overview - Creative Europe" - the European Commission's flagship program to support culture, technology, and creativity - see https://eufundingoverview.be/funding/creative-europe/
+8 See "EU Funding Overview - Creative Europe" - the European Commission's flagship program to support culture, technology, and creativity - see https://eufundingoverview.be/funding/creative-europe/